melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Stock{-}

-This assessment reports the combined status of the vermilion rockfish (_Sebastes miniatus_) and sunset rockfish (_Sebastes crocotulus_), referred to as “vermilion rockfish” throughout, in U.S. waters off the coast of California south of Point Conception (\PtC) using data through 2020.
+This assessment reports the combined status of the vermilion rockfish (_Sebastes miniatus_) and sunset rockfish (_Sebastes crocotulus_), referred to as “vermilion rockfish” throughout this document, in U.S. waters off the coast of California south of Point Conception (\PtC) using data through 2020.
 Genetic evidence suggests overlapping distributions for the two species, with the majority of the sunset rockfish population occupying waters south of Point Conception.
 Alternative spatial structures for the vermilion rockfish assessment should be considered if additional data on stock structure and the distribution of the two species become available.